rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 Additionally, table with flowrates and concentrations can be developed (see `exmple_1.py`) and printed in Excel.

 ### 4.3.
 Visualization
-For the visualization of the treatment chain, a **Sankey** diagram is created.
+For the visualization of the treatment train, a **Sankey** diagram is created.
 For this diagram, the mass flow rates are needed.

 First, you need to import:
 ```python